Panasonic Lumix G Vario 14-45mm f/3.5-5.6 ASPH OIS - Review / Test Report - Analysis

 That said it is possible to use e.g. DCRaw in order to have a look at the uncorrected data.
-Technically Lumix lens shows a very poor performance regarding distortions specifically at the wide-end of the zoom range here.
+Technically Lumix lens shows a very poor performance regarding distortion specifically at the wide-end of the zoom range here.
 At 14mm we've a whopping ~5.5% of barrel distortion and it's not really much better at 18mm (~4.1%).
-The situation eases significantly at 25mm (2.2%) and at 45mm there's only a negligible degree of distortions.
+The situation eases significantly at 25mm (2.2%) and at 45mm there's only a negligible degree of distortion.
 As mentioned this will usually not be noticed by users though.

 As mentioned in the previous chapter both JPEG as well as RAW files are mostly corrected for some kind of lens aberrations (defects) and this is also true for vignetting.
 However, the correction mechanism does not fully succeed here.
 At 14mm @ f/3.5 we still have a fairly high vignetting of more than 1EV - beyond it is a lesser problem and not overly field relevant anymore.

 However, we'd also like to mentioned that the principal vignetting figures are much worse than that.
 At 14mm we measured an edge shading of ~2.32EV @ f/3.5 which is extreme.
 The problem is already very much reduced at f/5.6 but even at f/11 we've still an edge deterioration of 1EV.
 Technically the lens is clearly underdesigned here.
 However, 14mm is really the worst spot.
 At all other tested focal lengths the vignetting is not overly field relevant even at max. aperture.

 The Lumix lens produced very respectable resolution figures in the MTF lab.
 The center performance is generally very good to excellent whereas border quality is on a good (wide) to very good (tele) level.
 The field curvature (of the focus field) is marginal.